 - Nutrition and HIV: A Model for Treatment

-With over 330 scientific references, this book provides a comprehensive guide to the medical use of anabolic steroids, growth hormone, supplementation, optimal nutrition, and exercise to prevent and treat the loss of lean body mass and body alterations experienced by people with HIV.
-Written by two long term AIDS treatment advocates, one of whom is living with HIV, this book his highly recommended for anyone suffering from wasting or lipodystrophy.
-“100% of the profits from the sale of this book will benefit non-profit HIV organizations.”
+With 407 scientific references, this book provides a comprehensive guide to the medical use of anabolic steroids, growth hormone, supplementation, optimal nutrition, and exercise to prevent and treat the loss of lean body mass and body alterations experienced by people with HIV.

 These 366 meditations speak to both the practical and the spiritual journey of living with HIV/AIDS, and demonstrate how to integrate personal values with those offered in chemical dependency recovery and the Twelve Steps.

 One single factor can have life-or-death importance for someone with HIV: food.
 The right diet and nutrition can boost the immune system, and most important, maintain lean body mass.
-This groundbreaking, compassionate, and medically sound sourcebook is a food bible for the HIV community and their caregivers.
 Cooking for Life contains all the information you need about one of the safest, most effective, yet underutilized, weapons for staying well.